kean/NukeUI/README.md

-# URLImage
+# NukeUI

-A comprehensive solution for displaying remote images on Apple platforms.
+A comprehensive solution for displaying lazily loaded images on Apple platforms.

-It uses [Nuke](https://github.com/kean/Nuke) for loading images.
-It has all customization options you can possibly imagine.
+It uses [Nuke](https://github.com/kean/Nuke) for loading images and has all customization options you can possibly imagine.
 It also supports animated GIFs rendering thanks to [Gifu](https://github.com/kaishin/Gifu) and caching and displayng short videos as a more efficient alternative to GIF.

 The library contains two types:

-- `URLImage` for SwiftUI
+- `LazyImage` for SwiftUI
-- `URLImageView` for UIKit, AppKit, and watchOS
+- `LazyImageView` for UIKit, AppKit, and watchOS

-Both views have an equivalent set of APIs.
+Both views have an equivalent sets of APIs.

 ## License

-URLImage is available under the MIT license.
+NukeUI is available under the MIT license.
 See the LICENSE file for more info.